Thank You (2022 film): Plot

 In 2003, an 18-year-old Abhi is an excellent student and promising hockey player in Narayanapuram.
 He wins a boat race and gets his higher studies funded by the village head, Narayana Rao.
 Abhi also develops feelings for Narayana Rao's daughter, Parvathi aka Paaru, who he tries to help get into culinary school.
 When Narayana Rao finds out about their romance, he threatens Abhi's mother to take her son and leave the village.
 Abhi asks Paaru to come with him, but she leaves him for good, urging Abhi to never compromise his goals.

-In the present, Abhi reunites with Paaru, now married with two daughters and running her own cooking channel.
+In the present, Abhi reunites with Paaru, now married and having two daughters and running her own cooking channel.
 He ultimately thanks Paaru for leaving him that day, as it allowed him to go to pursue his future studies and dreams.
 He also helps Narayana Rao reconcile with Paaru.
 Abhi tries calling Priya, but she declines, planning to get an abortion against Sailaja's wishes.
 Abhi's conscience instructs him to meet his college rival, Sharva.

 In 2006 in Visakhapatnam, Abhi and Sharva have a heated rivalry for three years, which is fueled through field hockey.
 However, Abhi begins to develop a sibling-like relationship with Sharva's sister, Chinnu, who tries to end their enmity.
 She secretly helps Abhi win a hockey game against Sharva, allowing Abhi to be selected for the Railways.
 An enraged Sharva lures Abhi to the hockey field after their graduation and heavily beats him up with his gang.
 Abhi escapes on a train, but his hand is broken, ending his hockey career.

 In the present, Abhi meets Sharva at his MLA campaign.
 Sharva lost his leg six years prior in a car bomb planted by an opponent.
 He apologizes to Abhi for his actions, and they reconcile.
 After reuniting with Chinnu, Abhi thanks Sharva for beating him up that day because his broken hand served as the inspiration for Ydhya.